 Your children are precious.
-How you and your spouse handle your interaction with each other as you bring your marriage to an end could have long lasting effects on your children.
+How you and your spouse handle your interaction with each other as you bring your marriage to an end could have a long lasting impact on your children.
 Your separation may be the first time your children face a major change in their life and possibly the first time they have observed conflict in their family.
 Children learn behaviors from their parents.
 Your children’s understanding about how to handle conflict and relationships may begin with your divorce.

 Talking to your children about divorce